How is Zeffy free?

 • Create a fundraising plan calendar: Visualise how your plan will play out throughout the year.
 Compile documents essential elements of the planning phase, including fundraising activities, staff responsibilities, deadlines, and estimated revenue and expenses per phase.

-This calendar can guide your day-to-day operations and keep your team focused on the campaign goals.
+This fundraising calendar can guide your day-to-day operations and keep your team focused on the campaign fundraising goals.
 Share this fundraising calendar across the different departments of your nonprofit to keep everyone in the loop.

 4. Create a Gift Range Chart